Ensure that high-quality information on ocean acidification is communicated to key end users in an effective way

 - Web site and news stream

-The objective is for the OA-ICC web site to be a one-stop-shop for information on ocean acidification.
-To assist the reader, the information will be presented according to audience (scientists, policy makers and other stakeholders, media, schools and the general public), and according to language.
+The OA-ICC web site provides information on the project and resources on ocean acidification grouped according to audience and language.
 Please do not hesitate to provide input and suggestions to make this site as useful as possible.
-The OA-ICC News Stream provides daily ocean acidification news (scientific articles and media coverage).
+The OA-ICC News Stream provides daily information on ocean acidification (scientific papers, jobs, media coverage, meeting announcements etc.).
+You can subscribe free of charge via email, RSS or Twitter to stay tuned to ocean acidification news.

 - International collaboration on dissemination and knowledge exchange